markvfowler55/https-github.com-ibm-developer-skills-network-mcino-Introduction-to-Git-and-GitHub/README.md

 ```

 _© 2022 XYZ, Inc._
-This is my first merge for the Coursera assignment.
+This is my first merge for the Coursera assignment